-With an improving legal framework, company registration in Brazil is getting easier.
-Below are the key issues you will need to consider once you decided to set up a company in Brazil:
+Company registration has become a lot quicker in recent times.
+Here you will find the key issues to consider once you decided to set up a company in Brazil.

 1. Have you decided on the type of company you would like to register?

-The two main types of corporate structures in Brazil are the limited liability partnership (sociedade limitada) and the corporation (sociedade anônima).
+The two main corporate structures in Brazil are the limited liability partnership (sociedade limitada) and the corporation (sociedade anônima).
 A sociedade limitada can have one or more shareholders, while sociedades anônimas require at least two.
+Sociedades limitadas are faster to register.

-Sociedades limitadas are the simplest to maintain, while the sociedade anônima is more bureaucratic.
-Neither of these companies require shareholders to reside in Brazil or hold Brazilian citizenship (except in some specific sectors).
-Yet, only sociedades anônimas are allowed to have non-residents as executive directors.
+Shareholders do not need to reside in Brazil or hold Brazilian citizenship (except in some specific sectors).
+Only sociedades anônimas are allowed to have non-residents as executive directors.

 2. Have you selected a Brazilian resident to act as the company’s executive director?
 If so, have you undertaken a background search and decided on the terms of appointment?

-Once the individual is selected, it is strongly recommended that you obtain a background search on the person.
+Once the individual is selected, it is strongly recommended that you obtain a background search on him or her.
 Brazil is a very litigious country, so you can generally find a lot of information about a person by undertaking court searches and checking public databases.

-Finally, it is important to ensure that you have a detailed agreement in place for the appointment of the individual and that the agreement be customised for Brazilian law.
+Finally, it is important to have an agreement in place for the appointment of the individual customised for Brazilian law.

-3. Have you chosen the shareholders for the Brazilian company?
+3. Have you chosen the shareholder for the Brazilian company?
 Have you considered setting up one or more companies just for this purpose?

-Brazil does not have many double tax agreements and currently does not impose taxes on the payment of dividends.
-Depending on the taxation rules that apply to the parent company or ultimate beneficial owners, selecting the right entities to hold the shares in the Brazilian subsidiary can have major tax benefits.
+Brazil does not have many double tax agreements in force and currently does not impose taxes on the payment of dividends.
+Selecting the right entities to hold the shares in the Brazilian subsidiary can have major tax benefits.

-Moreover, despite the supposed limited liability that Brazilian companies offer, there are Brazilian laws that allow courts to hold shareholders liable for the company’s liabilities.
-That notwithstanding, there have been improvements to shareholder protection, especially since the Law of Economic Freedom came into force).
+There are Brazilian laws that hold shareholders liable for the company’s liabilities.
+However, greater protection has been provided to shareholders since the Law of Economic Freedom came into force.

 Registering one or more legal entities abroad that do not hold substantial assets to act as vehicles for holding the Brazilian shares is often a valid strategy to reduce the risks involved in operating a business in Brazil.

-4. Have you selected a Brazilian resident to hold a power of attorney for the foreign shareholders of the Brazilian company?
+4. Have you selected a trustworthy resident of Brazil to hold a power of attorney for the foreign shareholders of the Brazilian company?

 - be served on behalf of the foreign shareholder; and